bekatresh/ECE-445/notebooks/Eshrit/Entries.md

 # Date: March 6th

 Went over the setup of the website where users can register their information and how their BAC contents get updated with the latest measurements.
 Went over the functionality of the user getting a notification to test, testing within intervals setup by us and a  text broadcast in case of a subsystem failure which would indicate that the device is not working currently.
 This helped us discuss more ideas and features in case of subsystem failures.
 We also discussed the plan for soldering given the PCB.

+# Date: March 7th

+Headed over to the ECE lab to try and solder the first PCB since we needed to discuss the feasibility of soldering given some of the components were too small (0402 resistors, the diodes and capacitors).
+The soldering irons in the general area had tips that were too wide but in the special area with the finer soldering tips and the hot air I was able to solder the smaller components much more easily although it was still difficult.
+We then discussed problems even if I was able to get the components on.
+We could foresee some bridging issues due to the PCB having components that were too close and the components not having enough solder.
+We then moved to a newer PCB design which would incorporate through hole components.